 Although only a small degree of ionization is required for the MRI to work, there may be regions in the protoplanetary disk where even $x \sim 10^{-13}$ is not attained.
 Considering first thermal ionization processes, calculations of collisional ionization by \citet{umebayashi83} show that ionization of the alkali metals suffices to drive $x > 10^{-13}$.
 This, however, requires temperatures $T \approx 10^3 \ {\rm K}$ and above.
 Only the {\em very} innermost disk -- within a few tenths of an AU of the star -- will therefore be able to sustain the MRI as a result of purely thermal ionization.

 At larger disk radii the ionization fraction will be determined by a balance between non-thermal ionization processes and recombination.
-Two sources of ionization are of particular interest, \begin{itemize} \item Ionization by stellar X-rays.
-T Tauri stars are observed to be strong X-ray sources \cite{feigelson07}, and the harder components of the emission are unquestionably penetrating enough to ionize a fraction of the column through the disk. \item Ionization by cosmic rays.
-Cosmic rays have a stopping length that is of the order of $\Sigma_{\rm layer} = 100 \ {\rm gcm^{-2}}$ \cite{umebayashi81}. {\em If present} they are therefore likely to be more penetrating and important than X-rays.
+Various sources of ionization are potentially important, \begin{itemize} \item Ionization by stellar X-rays.
+T Tauri stars are observed to be strong X-ray sources \cite{feigelson07}, and the harder components of the emission are penetrating enough to ionize a fraction of the column through the disk \citep{ercolano13}. \item Ionization by cosmic rays.
+Cosmic rays have a stopping length that is of the order of $\Sigma_{\rm layer} = 100 \ {\rm g \ cm^{-2}}$ \cite{umebayashi81}. {\em If present} they are therefore likely to be more penetrating and important than X-rays.